sweattep/modern_quotes/README.md

 >I am a founder of Silicon Valley.

+>You can’t control what your users do.
+You can only make it easy for them to do the right thing and hard to do the wrong thing.

+>The only way to go fast is to go well.
+If you want to go quickly, clean up your code.

+>You fix production by fixing production.

+>Sometimes, the elegant implementation is just a function.
+Not a method.
+Not a class.
+Not a framework.
+Just a function.

+>The entire history of software engineering is that of rising levels of abstraction.

 >they organized politically to negotiate with city officials.

 >You cannot look forward if you are looking left and right.